Population-scale dietary interests during the COVID-19 pandemic: Introduction

 A thorough understanding of changes in food-related interests is particularly pressing, as changes in diet can have important ramifications for health, and dietary monitoring can help improve the well-being of populations.
 Diets are suspected to have become less balanced during the \covid pandemic \cite{jayawardena2020balanced}, and changes in diet and physical activity during the pandemic are known to increase the risk of cardiovascular disease \cite{mattioli2020quarantine} and are suspected to be associated with negative mood during lockdowns \cite{ingram2020changes}.
-To make matters worse, the pandemic can negatively impact the diet especially of those populations and individuals who are already most vulnerable \cite{josephson2021socioeconomic}, such as those suffering from malnutrition \cite{osendarp2021covid,headey2020impacts}, eating disorders \cite{headey2020impacts,rodgers2020impact}, addictions \cite{clay2020alcohol}, or obesity \cite{belanger2020covid,pietrobelli2020effects}.
+The implemented interventions disparately impact population segments within a country, depending on people's demographics, health, and habits \cite{molina2021impact,ismail2020assessment,ammar2020effects}.
+Therefore, the pandemic can negatively impact the diet especially of those populations and individuals who are already most vulnerable \cite{josephson2021socioeconomic}, such as those \newred{affected by} malnutrition \cite{osendarp2021covid,headey2020impacts}, eating disorders \cite{headey2020impacts,rodgers2020impact}, addictions \cite{clay2020alcohol}, or obesity \cite{belanger2020covid,pietrobelli2020effects}.
 Furthermore, in general, diet and nutrition are prominent factors in maintaining overall health and are important for developing a healthy immune response, which affects the speed of recovery and the probability of developing severe symptoms \cite{iddir2020strengthening}.

-Public health and nutrition researchers and stakeholders have therefore issued a number of warnings about the potential nutritional public health crises that might emerge as a consequence, such as an alcohol misuse crisis \cite{clay2020alcohol} or an obesity crisis \cite{katsoulis2021obesity}.
-However, it is not clear which aspects of the many potential adverse impacts of confinement on diets are most pressing, and on which of the many potential public health crises to focus first.
+Public health and nutrition researchers and stakeholders have therefore issued a number of warnings about the potential nutritional public health issues that might emerge as a consequence, such as alcohol misuse \cite{clay2020alcohol} or weight-gain and obesity \cite{ismail2020assessment,katsoulis2021obesity}.
+There are concerns about the long\hyp term implications of stress and boredom associated with lockdowns, as well as emotional eating \cite{brodeur2021covid,zhang2020emotional,moynihan2015eaten}, potentially linked with alcohol misuse and weight gain \cite{clay2020alcohol,katsoulis2021obesity}.
+However, it is not clear which aspects of the many potential adverse impacts of confinement on diets are most pressing, and on which of the many potential public health issues to focus first.